-Extruded components offer more flexibility as a rule, enabling engineers greater freedom to optimize overall system and component design.
+Extruded components offer more flexibility, as a rule, enabling engineers greater freedom to optimize the overall system and component design.

 Because no external reinforcement pad is required, extruded components have the potential to slash the weight of a component and, at scale, the entire line.

 Extruded components don’t run the risk of being kicked back in the field because of a failed branch weld inspection, delaying commissioning, and creating other problems.